CosecSin/CODING-SAMURAI/README.md

  - Availability of room was in good number in peak season the unavailability also increases.
 Summer Season has the Highest Listing in all years.

- - Identify Seasonality: By observing the highest and lowest points in the data, we can identify that the sales season is during summer.
+ - By observing the highest and lowest points in the data, we can identify that the sales season is during summer.
 The sales season usually spans from May to September.
 ## Authors

 - [Udit Sharma](https://github.com/CosecSin)